 - Nuts High-carb nuts such as chestnuts, peanuts, cashews, pistachios, dried coconuts, and acorns should be avoided.

-- Processed foods Avoid pasta, pizza, bread, fast food, and canned food.
+- Processed foods Avoid pasta (unless it's keto pasta, of course), pizza, bread, fast food, and canned food.

 - Low-fat and sweetened dairy products Flavored milk, condensed milk, flavored yogurt, and pudding should be avoided.